iaklampanos/joss-dare-platform/paper.md

 # Future Work

-Directions for future work include the following:
+Directions for future work include:

 1. Make use of provenance data and workflow metadata to further automate the optimisation of workflow execution.
 2. Provide wider-ranging search facilities to users for data, components and containerised environments.